 Below is a collection of titles that I thought you might find interesting.
-Their subject matter is Italy or Naples and ranges from surveys of the idiosyncrasies of the national psyche, to the dark underside of political corruption and the mafia, to histories of the country, and the city of Naples.
+Their subject matter is Italy or Naples and ranges from surveys of the idiosyncrasies of the national psyche, to the dark underside of political corruption and the mafia, to histories of Italy, and of the city of Naples.
 The titles can be found on Amazon or probably even through your local bookstore or library.

 La Bella Figura, Beppe Severgnini.
 A great place to start for a deliciously tongue-in-cheek exploration of the Italian mind and Italian customs.
 Deconstructing the myth of la dolce vita, Severgnini instead insists on showing us Italia – warts and all.
 Fantastically fun, it helps to better understand the only nation ‘capable of producing both Botticelli and Berlusconi.’